Weather Averages for Malta in September

 Between September 25th and 28th in 2014, the Malta International Gaming Summit takes place throughout Malta and Gozo.
 This four-day conference is dedicated to the gaming industry and attracts around 1,500 participants each year.
 In 2014, there will be around 50 different speakers at the event, there to give lectures on best practises, the latest in technology, global regulation and loads more.

 Malta International Youth Games.

 Things to do

-Merill Eco Private Tours offer a wide range of environment and nature-themed trips in the island of Malta.
-One option is to go on a birdwatching trip, raptor watching or in the wetlands.
-There are eco tours at Mellieha, Dingli and Gozo, featuring walks around scenic hotspots within Malta, and a nature-themed walk is also provided, or you can arrange to visit a bakery, go to a painting workshop, or go sea salt harvesting or strawberry picking, among other activities.
-Those who enjoy nature-themed walks and activities should be catered for via at least one of this group’s wide-ranging eco-themed and eco-friendly tours.
+Merill Eco Private Tours offers a wide range of environment and nature-themed trips throughout the island of Malta.
+Options include: bird-watching, raptor watching or wetlands excursions.
+There are eco tours at Mellieha, Dingli and Gozo, featuring walks around scenic hotspots within Malta.
+A nature-themed walk is also provided, or you can arrange to visit a bakery, a painting workshop, go sea salt harvesting or strawberry picking, among other activities.

 On Sunday mornings Marsaxlokk Bay hosts Malta’s main fish market, which boasts a wide variety of fish on offer at various stalls.
-It is not just a fish market, and there are various foods on offer including fruit, vegetables, bread and snack foods, making it a good location to pick up a snack.
-On the other days of the week, the main fish market is instead held at Valetta, but Marsaxlokk Bay holds tourist-oriented markets, offering souvenirs and foods.
-Another key attraction of the area is the pleasant walks along the sea front and the displays of brightly-coloured fishing boats, along with the possibility of trying some sailing and/or fishing.
+As well as fish, this market also offers various other foods, including fruit, vegetables, bread and snack foods, making it a great place to grab a bite to eat.
+During the rest of the week, Marsaxlokk Bay holds tourist-oriented markets, offering souvenirs and foods.
+Another key attraction of the area is the pleasant walks along the sea front and the displays of brightly-coloured fishing boats, along with the possibility of having a go at sailing and fishing.